shyama-mama/taxonomicfiltering/README.md

 ## Introduction

-**taxonomicfiltering** is a bioinformatics pipeline that uses metagenomic classifiers to filter preprocessed (adapters trimmed and/or reads collapsed) ancient DNA sequence data based on its taxonomic profile.
+Ancient DNA from archeological remains such as bones are a complex mixture of DNA endogenous to the material and sequences from taxa found in the environment (modern human, microbes, etc.).
+This is a pipeline to filter sequences based on [Kraken2](https://github.com/DerrickWood/kraken2), a metagenomic classifier, to separate endogenous and non-endogenous taxa from pre-processed sequence data (adapters trimmed and/or pair-end reads collapsed)

 ![TaxonomicFiltering (1)](https://github.com/user-attachments/assets/72a27a89-abf8-475d-8ca2-5f0994cfb1c1)

+Briefly, the pipeline runs FastQC on the input data.
+[Kraken2](https://github.com/DerrickWood/kraken2) is used to classify the reads with a user specified database.
+The classification is used to filter reads based on user inputs (e.g extract reads that are classified at the order level 'Primate').

 1. Run QC on input reads ([`FastQC`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/))
 3. Run taxonomic classification on input reads ([`Kraken2`](https://github.com/DerrickWood/kraken2))